 Can I let my property out?

 Leaseholders are able to sublet their property to a tenant however they must inform the Homeownership team and give us an up to date contact address and number in case we need to contact you in the future.
-Please note as a landlord you would need to ensure your property has an up to date gas safety by law.
+Please note as a landlord you are required by law to ensure your property has an up to date gas safety certificate .